Do you need proof of insurance to transfer a car title?

-Here are some important steps and terms to be aware of when buying, selling, insuring, or driving a vehicle:
+Here are some important steps and terms to be aware of when you are buying, selling, insuring, or driving a vehicle:

-- If you took out a loan to pay for your vehicle, the loan company will keep the title until your loan is paid in full.
-At that point, the title will be transferred to your name
+- If you took out a loan to pay for your vehicle, the loan company would keep the title until your loan is paid in full.
+At that point, the title will be transferred to your name.

-- If you purchased your vehicle from an individual, they should have signed the title over to you at the time of the purchase.
-A new title is then issued by the DMV
+- If you purchased your vehicle from an individual, they should sign the title over to you at the time of the purchase.
+The DMV then issues a new title.

-A title, simply put, proves ownership, but it does not insure the car or license the owner.
+A title is how to show proof of car ownership, but it does not insure the car or license the owner.

-If you are in possession of the title for your car, you should keep it in a secure location, such as a fire-proof safe or a lock box.
+If you own the title for your car, you should keep it in a secure location, such as a fire-proof safe or a lockbox.

-Some areas also require you to have an inspection or emissions test each year or every few years in order to register your vehicle.
+Some areas also require you to have an inspection or emissions test each year or every few years to register your vehicle.
 You will also need to register your vehicle to get auto insurance.

 When registering your vehicle, you will likely need to bring your driver’s license, proof of insurance, and title.
 However, the documentation and requirements can vary from one state to the next.